-Navigating to Man Overboard: "Man Overboard activated" message shown at left.
-The Navigation Page is shown in the center and Map Page is shown at right.
-The victim is astern of the vessel; the GPS shows which direction to steer to for the rescue.
+Navigating to Man Overboard: Man Overboard Activated message, left, Navigation Page, center, Map Page, right.
+The victim is to the starboard of the vessel; the GPS shows which direction to steer to for the rescue.

 The man overboard position is also stored in the waypoint list for future reference.
 It can be edited the same as any other waypoint.
 This prevents the inadvertent loss of the current Man Overboard position.